osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex2-commands.md

 As discussed in the lecture, the `condor_status` command is used to view the current state of slots in an HTCondor pool.

-At its most basic, the command is very simple:
+At its most basic, the command is very straightforward:

 ``` console
 username@learn $ condor_status